iseg-ide-sub1/virtualme2/docs/user-manual_en.md

 ## ⚙️ Settings

 Click the `Open Settings` option in the upper right corner of the plugin interface to access the plugin settings page.

+- `Light At: Load Last Chat Session` Default is off.
+When enabled, the plugin will automatically load the last chat session each time it is opened.
+- `Light At: Continuous Chat` Default is on.
+When disabled, after each message sent, the model will only receive the current request content, losing its memory within the same conversation.
+This can reduce the number of input `tokens`.
+- `Light At: Display Info Message` Default is on.
+When disabled, new conversations will no longer display a welcome message.
+- `Light At: Display Tokens Usage` Default is on.
+When disabled, the usage of `tokens` by the online model will not be displayed.
+- `Light At: Max Chat History` Default is $128$.
+Sets the maximum number of chat history records to be saved.
+The range is from $-1$ to $255$, where $-1$ indicates no limit.
+Excessive chat history may slightly slow down the startup speed of the plugin.
+- `Light At: Send Request Shortcut` Default is `Ctrl+Enter`.
+Sets the shortcut key for sending requests.
+In this case, multi-line input is allowed.
+Choosing `Enter` will not allow line breaks, but you can paste content with line breaks.
+- `Light At: Code Highlight Theme` Default is `github`.
+Sets the code highlight theme in the chat.
+The first three are light themes, and the last three are dark themes.
+The change will take effect after restarting the plugin.